Ocrim93/Crypto-Trading-Bot/README.md

 # Crypto-Trading-Bot
 Crypto Trading Bot to buy/sell cryptocurrencies on Binance.com which can run 24/7.
 Easy to set up with a customisable config.py file.

 In detail, if the conditions based on the chosen trading strategies are met, the running bot would execute a MARKET BUY ORDER on Binance and a SELL LIMIT ORDER would be filled regarding the associated rate of profit (Constant.EARNING_MAP).

-In addition, it provides four main services:
+In addition, it provides the following main services:
+- Open Websocket connected through Binance API Management;
 - Debug log, saved in "log" folder on a daily basis;
 - Wrap-up email sent every day specifying the executed orders and the log file of the current day attached;
-- Methods for the construction of a Crypto Database (in "Data" folder);
+- Methods for the construction and updating a Crypto Database (stored in  "Data" folder);
 - Methods for Retrieving/Plotting  historical market data for Data Analysis.

 Regarding the Crypto Database, we encapsulate the historical market data in JSON format, write a file .txt, and save it in the "Data" folder.
 Features (for each kline interval):
 - CloseTime
 - Low/High/Close Price;
 - Volume;

+The Data Analysis constits of splits the dataframe containing the historical market data in smaller dataframe.
+We highlight the minimum close prices in each shred dataframe and the values of specific Trading Indicators at the local minimum, such as:

 - High/Low/Close Relative Strength Index (RSI);
 - Money Flow Index (MFI);
 - Exponential Moving Average (EMA) with periods 200, 100, 50, 25, 10.
 - Differences between different EMA and their rate of return respect the current close price.

+Then, everything is combinaed in a unique dataframe which is saved in "Analysis" folder.

 There are implemented three different trading strategies (written in utilities_bot.bot_rsi() method ):
 1) "strategy_crash": "displacement_200 > 0.09"